This section may be cited as the "Minnesota Foundation For Student Organizations Act."

 The commissioner shall appoint a liaison to the foundation board from the division in the department responsible for career and technical education.

-The state shall identify and secure appropriate funding for the basic staffing of the foundation and individual student school-to-work student organizations at the state level.
+The state shall identify and secure appropriate funding for the basic staffing of the foundation and individual student career and technical student organizations at the state level.

 The foundation must seek private resources to supplement the available public money.
 Individuals, businesses, and other organizations may contribute to the foundation in any manner specified by the board of directors.
 All money received shall be administered by the board of directors.